 Karen Kain in Swan Lake.
 Photo by Andrew Oxenham.

-Karen became Artist-in-Residence with the National Ballet following her retirement from dancing in 1997 and the role was expanded to Artistic Associate in 1999.
+In 1998, Karen became Artist-in-Residence with the National Ballet following her retirement from dancing in 1997 and the role was expanded to Artistic Associate in 1999.
 She was appointed Artistic Director of the National Ballet in 2005.
 The following year, she restaged Rudolf Nureyev’s The Sleeping Beauty for the company’s inaugural season at the Four Seasons Centre for the Performing Arts in Toronto.

 Karen identified three high level goals for herself as Artistic Director: to resume international touring, attract the world’s leading choreographers and to nurture Canadian talent.